qbss/installit/README.md

 EXAMPLE
 -------

 Now that you've done that, all that's left is to load up insit to peruse the catalogue of my work at your own leisure.
-Here is its `--help` output, as of 2017-12-17:
+Here is its `--help` output, as of 29th January 2018:

 ```
 $ insit --help